-For incurred but not reported (IBNR) studies, claim lag data is generally considered basic data.
+For unpaid claim liability (UCL) (sometimes referred to as "incurred but not paid") studies, claim lag data is generally considered basic data.
 In other instances, interpretation might be required with regard to what constitutes basic data.
 However, the language states an expectation that significant detail will be provided with regard to the basic data, along with how that data is used in drawing conclusions in order to allow for another actuary practicing in the same field to evaluate the work.
-The actuary might consider whether "dashboard-type" information is sufficient for the result to be evaluated.
-If this type of information is used, it is important to ensure that the "dashboard-type" information is not based on a different reporting or data source than the reporting or data source that was used to demonstrate the decision-making process within the Memorandum narrative or appendices.
+The actuary might consider whether summarized data is sufficient for the result to be evaluated.
+If this type of information is used, it is important to ensure that the summarized data is not based on a different reporting or data source than the reporting or data source that was used to demonstrate the decision-making process within the Memorandum narrative or appendices.
 The technical component of the Actuarial Memorandum must show the details of the analyses for all components within the scope of the Actuarial Opinion.
 As noted previously, the actuary should review ASOP No. 41, Actuarial Communications, for additional guidance.